 “Opening our 10,000th location not only is a major milestone for Enterprise, but also for the entire global car rental and car sharing industry.
 This kind of growth further reinforces the industry’s leadership role overall and helps make local transportation infrastructure even stronger and more resilient, especially as technology evolves in the future.”

 Chrissy Taylor, Executive Vice President and Chief Operating Officer, Enterprise Holdings, June 2018

 Enterprise Holdings not only is the world’s largest car rental operator, but also an industry leader in mobility and technology as well as one of the top global travel companies, ranking ahead of many airlines and most cruise lines, hotels, tour operators and online travel agencies.
-And no matter what transportation challenges our customers face, we have a solution.
+And no matter what transportation challenges our customers face, we have an innovative solution.